- class captum.attr.Saliency(forward_func)¶

 - attribute(inputs, target=None, abs=True, additional_forward_args=None)¶

-inputs (tensor or tuple of tensors) – Input for which integrated gradients are computed.
+inputs (tensor or tuple of tensors) – Input for which saliency is computed.
 If forward_func takes a single tensor as input, a single input tensor should be provided.
 If forward_func takes multiple tensors as input, a tuple of the input tensors should be provided.
 It is assumed that for all given input tensors, dimension 0 corresponds to the number of examples (aka batch size), and if multiple input tensors are provided, the examples must be aligned appropriately.

 Output indices for which gradients are computed (for classification cases, this is usually the target class).
 If the network returns a scalar value per example, no target index is necessary.
 For general 2D outputs, targets can be either: